monzo/progression-framework/frameworks/operations/ops-leadership.md

           - "Analyses where team can add the most value by combining customer focus with positive business results."
       - level: 6
         criteria:
-          - "Anticipates and obliterates problems in Monzo and in the wider Monzo sphere, behaving like a company-owner long before they occur.
+          - "Anticipates and obliterates problems in Bright and in the wider Bright sphere, behaving like a company-owner long before they occur.
 Coaches leaders to do the same."
           - "Is known to teach determination, ingenuity and resourcefulness to get results with limited staff or resources."
           - "Thinking multiple years ahead."
           - "Outlines inspiring world-changing vision and sense of purpose to help set frighteningly ambitious barely attainable goals and empower and challenge teams to surprise themselves by hitting them."
           - "Challenge leaders to ruthlessly prioritise based on company goals and only focus on the things that matter."
-          - "Ensuring that Monzo maintains a customer-centric ethos."
+          - "Ensuring that Bright maintains a customer-centric ethos."
           - "Balances the initiatives set by the wider business with the impact on customer outcomes."
           - "Coaches managers on balancing customer focus with need for positive business results."
   - name: "knowledge"